A. S. Dulat: Post retirement

 His 2015 book Kashmir: The Vajpayee Years, earned media attention.
 In 2018, he co-authored The Spy Chronicles: RAW, ISI and the Illusion of Peace with Asad Durrani, former head of the Inter-Services Intelligence.

 Dulat has criticised Ajit Doval, the National Security Advisor, by calling Doval "hawkish" for his hardline position on handling border disputes with China.
 In Dulat's book, A Life In The Shadows: A Memoir, published in 2022, a full chapter was focused on Doval strategy of "muscular power" in Kashmir.
 In 2023, he also criticised Doval's doctrine for handling the Kashmir conflict with Pakistan.

+In popular culture

+Dulat has been portrayed in certain recent Indian cinema and web series in rather compromising light.
+They include Aditya Dhar’s Dhurandhar (2025/2026) and Anubhav Sinha’s IC 814: The Kandahar Hijack (2024).
+These portrayals frame him as an intelligence official with "dovish" or "soft approach" to national security, particularly in Kashmir, undermining India's interests.